 Sponsored by Traditional Medicinals, this interactive microsite takes readers through an informative journey to learn about 29 different medicinal herbs and their health properties.

 Inspired by Farmers' Almanacs and vintage field guidebooks from the '70s, I developed a visual identity that juxtaposed these encyclopedic vibes with a mix of bold modernity.
 Check out the full experience on Refinery29.com here.

 Role: Art Director, Designer (Brand Design, UX/UI)

 Illustrator: River Cousin

-Lastly, to promote the interactive page and also spread awareness about Traditional Medicinals, I designed a series of different banners that appeared on Refinery29.com.
+To promote the microsite, I also designed a series of banners that appeared across Refinery29.com, including on the homepage.